MalignantCarp/obsidian-word-statistics/README.md

 # Caution
-__Please be aware that any modification of your files outside of Obsidian could break project and statistic storage.
+__Please be aware that any modification of your files outside of Obsidian could break the database storage.
 Please ensure you regularly backup your data.__

 __This plugin is BETA software.
 Please ensure you regularly backup your data.
 Should you encounter any issues, please file a bug report or contact me in Discord for assistance.__